HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ### A note on going to production

-Node happens to be pretty good a serving static files.
+Node happens to be pretty good at serving static files.
 So just serving the production file with node/moonboots is probably sufficient for most apps with moderate traffic.
-In production mode, moonboots will build and serve the app file from memory with agressive cache headers.
+In production mode, moonboots will build and serve the app file from memory with aggressive cache headers.

-However, a lot of people like to serve static files with a seperate process, using nginx or use a CDN etc. In that scenario, you can use Moonboots during development and then just generate the minified file, write it to disk, or put it on something like S3 as part of your deploy process.
+However, a lot of people like to serve static files with a separate process, using nginx or using a CDN etc. In that scenario, you can use Moonboots during development and then generate the minified file, write it to disk, or put it on something like an S3 as part of your deploy process.

-Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source codebased on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
+Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source code based on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
 Those details are probably beyond the scope of this book.
 But, the point is, you can certainly do that with these tools if that makes more sense for your app.

 ### The structure of the clientapp folder

 Our clientapp folder usually contains the following folders:

 - models (folder): Contains definitions for all backbone models and collections.
-As a sanity check, none of these files should have anything related toDOM elements orDOM manipulation.
+As a sanity check, none of these files should have anything related to DOM elements or DOM manipulation.
-- pages (folder): The pages folder is where we store the specialized backbone views that represent a page rendered at a specific URL.
+- pages (folder): The pages folder is where we store the specialized Backbone views that represent a page rendered at a specific URL.
-- views (folder): The views folder contains all of our backbone views (that are not pages), so things like the main application view and views for rendering specific types of models, etc.
+- views (folder): The views folder contains all of our Backbone views (that are not pages), so things like the main application view and views for rendering specific types of models, etc.
 - app.js (file): This is the main entry point for our application.
 It creates an `app` global variable and instantiates the main models and views.
-- router.js (file): This is our clientside (backbone) router.
+- router.js (file): This is our clientside (Backbone) router.
 It contains a list of URL routes at the top and corresponding handlers, whose job it is to instantiate the right views with the right models and call `app.renderPage` with those values.

 - libraries (folder): This contains all the libraries we're using that are *not* structured like CommonJS modules.
-So things like jquery and jquery plugins will go here.
+So things like jQuery and jQuery plugins will go here.
 There is also a specific file called `launch.js` that is responsible for requiring and instantiating the main application itself.
 We do this so that we can just include a single script tag in our HTML.
 Otherwise we'd have to extend our base HTML to also have a script tag that ran: `window.app = require('application').launch();`

 - modules (folder): Here is where we put all the clientside modules that we want to be able to require without a relative path.
 This is a good place to put our compiled template file:
     - templates.js (file): This is the module that gets created from the templates folder (see next).
 It's a single file with a function for each clientside template.
 This file gets auto-generated so don't try to edit it directly.
 Putting it in here lets us also require and use our template functions easily within our views.
 Each template has a corresponding template function.
 Each function takes your context object and returns just a string of HTML.

-- templates (folder): Here is where we keep all our jade files that get used in the client application.
-Anytime you're wanting to create HTML within the app, use a jade template and put it in here.
-You can structure this folder in whatever fashion that makes sense for your application.
+- templates (folder): Here is where we keep all our Jade files that get used in the client application.
+Anytime you're wanting to create HTML within the app, use a Jade template and put it in here.
+You can structure this folder in whatever fashion makes sense for your application.
 The important thing to understand is that folders become part of the template.js module structure.
 For example, in this template you'll see that there's a `pages` folder within the templates folder with a file called `home.jade`.
 To use the function that got created from that, you'd access it as follows:

 ```javascript
 var templates = require('templates');